davodm/irancrypto-social-bot/README.md

 IG_USERNAME=<Your Instagram username>
 IG_PASSWORD=<Your Instagram password>
 IG_PROXY=<Your server proxy to use Instagram>
+IG_PRELOGIN=false //If you want to use prelogin simulation, set it to true
 ```

 5. **Twitter Authentication:** Use the provided CLI tool to authenticate and configure Twitter credentials.
 This tool will guide you through the authentication process and generate access and refresh tokens.